dotnet/docs/docs/core/diagnostics/observability-with-otel.md

 Where OTel comes into play is being able to collect telemetry from those APIs and other sources (via instrumentation libraries), collect them up and then export them to an Application Performance Monitoring (APM) system.
 The benefit that OTel brings is a common mechanism for the collection and a common API for how APMs can integrate with OTel.
 APMs can either implement an APM specific exporter component, or use OTLP a new wire standard for communicating with APM systems for data collection.

-Using OTel enables using a wide variety of APM systems including open-source systems such as [Prometheus](https://prometheus.io/) and [Graphana](https://grafana.com/oss/grafana/), [Azure Monitor](/azure/azure-monitor/app/app-insights-overview?tabs=net) - Microsoft's APM Product in Azure, or from the many [APM vendors](https://opentelemetry.io/ecosystem/vendors/) partnering with Open Telemetry.
+Using OTel enables using a wide variety of APM systems including open-source systems such as [Prometheus](https://prometheus.io/) and [Graphana](https://grafana.com/oss/grafana/), [Azure Monitor](/azure/azure-monitor/app/app-insights-overview?tabs=net) - Microsoft's APM Product in Azure, or from the many [APM vendors](https://opentelemetry.io/ecosystem/vendors/) partnering with OpenTelemetry.

-## Open Telemetry Packages
+## OpenTelemetry Packages

-Open Telemetry in .NET is implemented as a series of Nuget packages that form a couple of categories:
+OpenTelemetry in .NET is implemented as a series of Nuget packages that form a couple of categories:

 - Core API
 - Instrumentation Providers - these collect instrumentation from the runtime and common libraries.